 - The chicken should not make contact with the heating element while it turns.
 If it does, you may have to break the back of your chicken to help it to fit.

-- When it is done cooking, remove the chicken from the fryer and let it rest for 10 minutes while you prepare the vegetables.
+- When it is done cooking, remove the chicken from the fryer and let it rest for 10 minutes while you prepare the side dishes.